 In co-operation with the Swedish Public Employment Service, the Swedish Ministry of Employment, SALAR- Swedish Association of Local Authorities and Regions and WAPES - World Association of Public Employment Services

-24th - 25th April 2014, Stockholm, Sweden
+23rd - 25th April 2014, Stockholm, Sweden

 |Job Creation just ahead: In the recovery, local communities can boost economic growth and sustainability by investing in a skilled workforce which is less expendable, more adaptable to change and better able to contribute to productivity growth and the creation of new jobs.
 In order to contribute to this agenda, employment and training organisations need to align their services effectively with local conditions and with broader local economic development strategies.
 12 OECD countries are being reviewed by the OECD to understand how this can best be accomplished, while ensuring the achievement of national policy objectives.
-The OECD will release the results of this work and some of the participating countries will highlight their experiences.
+The OECD released the results of this work and some of the participating countries will highlight their experiences.

 |Partnerships to Support School to Work Transition: The transition from education to work is not easy for many young people, particularly when it comes to finding sustainable employment with opportunities for progression.
 In addition to macro-level policies, supporting youth during the critical years of transition requires place-specific, cross-sectoral responses involving different local players.
 At the same time, it will be important for employers, colleges and employment services to work together to ensure that young people have the right skills and accurate career guidance as to opportunities in the local economy, and access to career ladders to support employment progression.
 Skills utilisation in the workplace is another critical area where working closely with employers will help in terms of delivering new opportunities to young people.

 - Ways to reduce school dropout rates

 - Links between skills, economic diversity and local development

 - New approaches to area-based partnerships and local governance